 Teachers on the last day at Regent Road, 27th June 1968

 Remarkably, someone had the inspired vision to ensure that a photograph was taken as the life of the Regent Road School was about to be extinguished.
 The following gallery shows the original photograph, a version with identifying numbers for each individual, an extract from the 1968 Annual Report showing the official list of teachers, and a fourth component which is our current list of those identified in the photograph.
 You’ll note that list contains just 41 of the 57 names, so your help is required.
 Have a look, and if you can add anything, or suggest inaccuracies, please Contact us.

-Information in this article has been provided by Archie Davidson and Ian R C Cowie
+Information in this article has been augmented by Archie Davidson and Ian R C Cowie

 Teachers through the ages